JdoesTech/bookstoscrape/README.md

 | "SCHEDULER_MINUTE"        | 0                            |   Scheduler minute (0-59)              |
 | "LOG_LEVEL"               | INFO                         |   Logging level                        |
 | "LOG_FILE"                | "logs/app.log"               |   Log file path                        |

+The system can run without most of these as they have been set to default in code, but the compulsory configs variables to be set are the:
+        API_KEY: obtained by running
+                "python -c "import secrets; print(secrets.token_urlsafe())""
+        MONGODB_URL: depending on the MongoDB storage type used (cloud or local)
+        MONGO_DB_NAME: Set to the exact name set on MongoDB

+The rest can be reset at will

 ## MongoDB Document Structure
 ### Book Document